 In the hydrosphere domain, exploration and study are still unveiling outstanding outputs of our planet.ocean, once considered an empty void, has unveiled incredible ecosystems like hydrothermal vent communities, where organisms feed on chemical energy inabsence of sunlight.
 New monitoring technologiessatellites, autonomous underwater vehicles, networks of sensorsare generating unprecedented amounts of data on hydrosphere circumstances and processes.
 Computational models combine such information to simulatedynamics of complex systems and to model future changes acrossrange of alternative scenarios.
-Such scientific advances not only expand our understanding of fundamental Our earth processes, but also impact practical decisions related to resource management, hazard mitigation, and environmental protection."
-Whileevolution of humans inhydrosphere (Harper et al., 2020) isreality, health and function of hydrosphere underpinning human resource continues to bekey sustainability issue globally (Griffith et al., 2019).
+Such scientific advances not only expand our understanding of fundamental Our earth processes, but also impact practical decisions related to resource hazard mitigation, environmental protection." management, and Whileevolution of humans inhydrosphere (Harper et al., isreality, health and function of hydrosphere underpinning human resource continues to bekey sustainability issue globally (Griffith et al., 2019).